Skip to main content

 Maya outgrew her condition, but connections to Children’s National remain strong.
 “While she was in the NICU, one of the doctors hooked us up with another family whose daughter had survived a similar situation,” Tarik says.
 “Meeting her made me believe my daughter would be OK.
 To this day, her father is one of my best friends.”

-Maya turned 13 in early 2021 and visits Dr. Iman Sami — her pulmonologist from day one at Children’s National — every six months.
-“She’s on inhalers for asthma but her lungs are doing great,” he says.
+Maya turned 13 in early 2021 and visits Iman Sami-Zakhari, MD, her pulmonologist from day one at Children’s National, every six months.
+“She’s on inhalers for asthma but her lungs are doing great,” her dad says.
 “Maya is an active kid who loves sports and art and gets straight A’s in school.
 Grateful is not a big enough word for how I feel about Children’s National.
 There’s no doubt that they saved Maya’s life.”